Mean-Field Liquidation Games with Market Drop-out: The Model

 \end{itemize} Since the above inequalities are strict if $\Vert \xi^{0, x, \mu} - \xi\Vert_{L^{2}([0,T])} \neq 0$, it follows that $\xi^{0, x, \mu}$ is the unique optimizer.
 From this we conclude that \eqref{opt-rp} admits a unique solution. \end{proof}

 \begin{remark}[Monotonicity of trading] The explicit representation of the optimal trading strategy allows us to deduce an important implication for trading.
 If $\mu$ does not change sign, then a representative seller always sells if $\mu>0$ and a representative buyer always buys if $\mu<0$.
-At the same time, if $\mu > 0$, then for any buyer the strictly positive process $B^{0, \mu, \tau_\mu(x)} = B^{0, \mu, T}$ is independent of $x$.
-For small enough negative initial position this means that Hence, if sellers dominate, then for a buyer with small enough initial position, it is beneficial to initially sell the asset to benefit from the positive price drift when buying it back. \end{remark}
+At the same time, if $\mu > 0$, then for any buyer the {non-negative} process $B^{0, \mu, \tau_\mu(x)} = B^{0, \mu, T}$ is independent of $x$.
+For small enough negative initial position {and non-trivial}\footnote{ { For buyers, Remark \ref{rmk:sign} implies that $\tau_\mu(x)=T$.
+Then \eqref{eq:explicit-B} implies that $B_0^{\delta,x,\mu} =\int_0^Te^{-\int_t^s \frac{A^\delta_r}{\eta_r}\,dr }\kappa_s\mu_s\,ds$.
+Thus, $B^{0,x,\mu}_0=0$ if and only if $\kappa\equiv 0$ a.e., which is a trivial case with only one player.
+In this trivial case, it is easy to see that trading is monotone even for buyers.} } {$\kappa$} this means that Hence, if sellers dominate, then for a buyer with small enough initial position, it is beneficial to initially sell the asset to benefit from the positive price drift when buying it back. \end{remark}